connormaas/private-projects/README.md

 #### Details
 - Capable of reading and writing both binary and text data.
 - Handles requests concurrently from different clients.
-- Only handles HTTP requests.
-- Accepts HTTP/1.0 and HTTP/1.1, but forwards all requests as HTTP/1.0.
 - Employs proper error checking and will not exit the program when errors arise.
 - Uses a cache (shared with all threads) which stores server responses using client requests as "keys".
 The proxy uses mutexes to prevent data races and other data sharing issues. **Particularly, see the information on incrementing and decrementing reference count.** See `cache.h` for more details.
 - Utilizes a robust I/O package defined in `csapp.h` for reading and writing data.